zchen1-ua/be434-fall-2021/docs/syllabus.md

 ## Description of Course

 This course provides a comprehensive introduction to Python for data analytics.
 This course teaches students Python’s basic data types and structures like strings, numbers, lists, tuples, dictionaries, and sets.
 In addition, the course focuses on testing code by writing small functions to develop larger, testable programs.
 As programs become complex, this “test-driven development strategy” ensures that code is robust and can be delivered to the community as cutting-edge open source packages.
 The course focuses on hands-on coding exercises to develop practical coding skills for interpreting and analyzing high-dimensional biological data.
-Students work in a collaborative learning classroom to participate in live coding exercises and gain skills in (1) basic Python data structures (2) writing and testing functions and programs, (2) using Python to read/write/parse files, and (4) using regular expressions.
+Students work in a collaborative learning classroom to participate in live coding exercises and gain skills in:

+. basic Python data structures
+. writing and testing functions and programs,
+. using Python to read/write/parse files, and
+. using regular expressions.

 These skills are taught by implementing real-world coding examples to manipulate and process data in Python and test out your new skills through writing games in Python.

 ## Course Prerequisites or Corequisites